 The success of a trade show campaign hinges on a well-trained and prepared trade show booth staff and the way they interact with prospects and attendees on the show floor.
+If you have a business that relies on the success of its staff, make sure you’re giving them the support they need with Mentoring software.

 In this post, we outline the best practices when it comes to staffing your booth, assigning roles and responsibilities to staffers and budgeting concerns when it comes to preparing your trade show booth staff for the show floor.